daniprec/daniprec.github.io/_pages/about.md

 [GOAL](https://tic259.uca.es/) (Graphical Methods, Optimization, and Learning) is the research group at UCA I am currently member of.

-[UCA Datalab](http://datalab.uca.es/) is a small all-in-one team from UCA - described as "the swiss knife of data science projects" - which I am very proud to be part.
+[UCA Datalab](http://datalab.uca.es/) is a small all-in-one team from UCA - described as "the swiss knife of data science projects" - which I am very proud to be part of.
 I am also the admin their website!

 [Smart Shipping](https://smartshipping.es/) is one of the projects I am working on, as part of UCA Datalab, and in collaboration with the startup [Komorebi AI](https://komorebi.ai/).